hussnainwc/Qasim/README.md

 # Qasim
-An Open-source license manager for you Node.Js applications
+A license manager for you Node.Js applications